Tourists spark fury by scaling ancient Mexican pyramid

-Two foreign tourists were filmed scaling the steep steps of the iconic Kukulkán Pyramid at the Chichén Itzá archaeological site, a UNESCO World Heritage Site and one of the New Seven Wonders of the World, leading to furious backlash from local residents and security personnel.
+Two foreign tourists were filmed scaling the steep steps of the iconic Kukulkán Pyramid at the Chichén Itzá archaeological site, leading to a confrontation with locals and prompting fears of further damage to the ancient Mayan structure.

 As they descended, crowds gathered at the base of the ancient landmark, filming the pair and waiting to confront them.
 The foreign tourists now face hefty fines after ignoring strict rules banning visitors from climbing the famous Mayan pyramid.
 Following the death of a US tourist in 2006, authorities banned people from scaling the pyramid two years later to protect the monument from erosion and ensure safety